-- Braced inversions (including braced flips) are allowed up to 1 1⁄4 flipping rotations and 0 twisting rotations. - 3.
+- 2. Braced inversions (including braced flips) are allowed up to 1 1⁄2 flipping rotations and 0 twisting rotations. - 3.
 Braced inversions (including braced flips) may not involve changing bases. - 4.
-Braced inversions (including braced flips) must be in continuous movement. - All braced inversions (including braced flips) must be caught by at least 3 catchers.
-Exception: Braced flips that land in an upright position at prep level or above must have a minimum of 1 catcher and 2 spotters. - a.
+Braced inversions (including braced flips) must be in continuous movement. - All braced inversions (including braced flips) that do not twist must be caught by at least 3 catchers.
+Exception: Braced flips that land in an upright position at prep level or above require a minimum of 1 catcher and 2 spotters. - a.
 All required catchers/spotters must be stationary. - b.
-All required catchers/spotters must maintain visual contact with the top person throughout the entire transition. - c.
+All required catchers/spotters must maintain visual contact with the top person throughout the entire - c.
 The required catchers/spotters may not be involved with any other skill or choreography when the transition is initiated.
-(The dip to throw the top person is considered the initiation of the skill.)
+(The dip to throw the top person is considered the initiation of the skill.) - 6.
+Braced inversions (including braced flips) may not travel downward while inverted. - 7.
+Braced inversions (including braced flips) may not come in contact with other stunt/pyramid release moves. - 8.
+Braced inversions (including braced flips) may not be braced/connected to top persons above prep level.